grafana/agent/docs/sources/flow/reference/stdlib/concat.md

 title: concat
 ---

-# `concat` Function
+# concat

-`concat` concatenates one or more lists of values into a single list.
+The `concat` function concatenates one or more lists of values into a single list.
 Each argument to `concat` must be a list value.
 Elements within the list can be any type.

 ## Examples